Godfrey Sullivan: Splunk

-Sullivan joined Splunk as CEO in 2008, replacing co-founder Michael Baum in the role, and led Splunk through its initial public offering in 2012.
+Sullivan joined Splunk as CEO in 2008, replacing cofounder Michael Baum in the role, and led Splunk through its initial public offering in 2012.
 During his tenure at Splunk, the company grew from 750 to more than 10,000 customers, and from $18 million of annual revenue to nearly $600 million.
 Sullivan advocated for hiring more women within Splunk leadership and the technology sector as a whole.
 He retired from the CEO position in November 2015, and was succeeded by Splunk SVP Doug Merritt.
-He continues to serve as Chairman of Splunk's Board of Directors.
+He continues to serve as chairman of Splunk's board of directors.